Dylankjy/Coronavirus-Summarised/README.md

 2. The page just breaks.
 There's no formatting!
 Help!

-   *You have issues*.
-You seriously have issues.
+   Here's some tissues 🧻 *for your issues*. *You have issues*.
+No, seriously, you have issues.
    **USE A WEBSERVER! or change everything to relative path.**

 *Hello, if you use relative paths, just know, its bad practice.
 Especially on webservers.
 (I guess its okay for local .html)*

 P.S.
-This is a joke, don't take it seriously.
+This is a joke, don't take it seriously. *But use a webserver*

 Feature List (For Tutor) - Not for Public Use.
 ---